gugarosa/leaflyer/README.md

 ### Bash Script

-Instead of invoking every script to conduct the automation, it is also possible to use the provided shell script, as follows:
+Instead of invoking every script to conduct the automation, it is also possible to use the provided shell script as follows:

 ```Bash
 ./pipeline.sh
 ```

 Such a script will conduct every step needed to accomplish the automation process.
-Furthermore, one can change any input argument that is defined in the script.
+Furthermore, one can change any input argument defined in the script.

 ---